srikar-19/Slot-Appointment-Booking-System/README.md

 -> Installation

 To run this project locally,
-  you need to have NodeJS and MongoDB installed on your machine.
+  you need to have NodeJS and MongoDB installed on your system.

 PORT: The port number for the Front end is : 3000 and Back end is : 8080